adtork/Jeremy-Azure-lab/Basic-Expressroute-Configs/readme.md

 # Azure Networking Lab- Basic Expressroute Configurations- Private Peering
 This lab shows the basic configs for Expressroute Private Peering and a few verification commands.
 Customers do not have access to the Microsoft Edge routers (MSEEs) or the VNET "router" in Azure.
-The lab includes configurations for the simulated MSEEs and VNET router.

 # Notes:
 - Assumes ER L2, ER GW and a connection is esablished, switch has correct VLAN/port configs
 - VLAN 100 is used for both path A/B for ER.
 Provider rewrites to 2 different VLANs (10,20)
-- BFD enabled BGP is used for peerings
+- BFD enabled BGP is used for peerings (BFD not required)
 - BFD is enabled by default on all new private peering circuits
 - You can enable BFD on an existing ER circuit by resetting (not destroying) your circuit on the Azure side
 - Verify your edge termination device supports BFD enabled BGP